virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 If you recognize that something on your page does not work or is not accessible with screen readers, try to improve it and make it accessible.

-And if you want to really judge a frontend web developer: just take his or her iPhone and tripple-click the home button ;-)
+And if you want to really judge a frontend web developer: just take his or her iPhone and triple-click the home button ;-)

 ### Screens